UCLALibrary/pt-tools/README.md

 or

-    ptcp -a [ID] [/path/to/name.tgz]
+    ptcp -a [ID] [/path/to/dest]

 This provides a way to archive an item from the pairtree and un-archive it again back into a pairtree structure, but it's not intended as a way to create archives within the pairtree structure.
+Only the entire object can be archived from the pairtree meaning the `-a` and `-n` flags should never be used together.
+When an object is archived, a `.tgz` file will be created and named after the Pairtree object.
+It will contain a folder that is named the object ID.
+Unless otherwise specific with the `-d` option, the `.x` pattern will be followed so as not to overwrite other existing `.tgz` files that are named the same.
+When unarchiving a file into the pairtree, the `.tgz` file should contain a folder named after the pairtree object.
+The contents of that folder will fully overwrite the contents in the pairtree object.

 ## ptmv